ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 a.  ``hh`` is the HASH-TYPE for the hash algorithm, ``hash``, used to construct the key derivation algorithm.

-.. _encapsulation-encoding:
+.. _key-encapsulation-encoding:

 Encapsulation algorithm encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm identifier for encapsulation algorithms defined in this specification are encoded as shown in :numref:`fig-encapsulation-encoding`.
+The algorithm identifier for key-encapsulation algorithms defined in this specification are encoded as shown in :numref:`fig-key-encapsulation-encoding`.

 .. figure:: /figure/encoding/kem_encoding.*
-    :name: fig-encapsulation-encoding
+    :name: fig-key-encapsulation-encoding

     Encapsulation algorithm encoding

-The defined values for ENCAPS-TYPE are shown in :numref:`table-encapsulation-type`.
+The defined values for ENCAPS-TYPE are shown in :numref:`table-key-encapsulation-type`.

 .. csv-table:: Encapsulation algorithm sub-type values
-    :name: table-encapsulation-type
+    :name: table-key-encapsulation-type
     :header-rows: 1
     :align: left
     :widths: auto